-Pooled Funds are a pooling of operating funds needed for day to day operations along with special revenue funds, internal service funds, and any other funds that do not fall into one of the three (3) categories listed below.
+Pooled Funds are a pooling of operating funds needed for day to day operations along with special revenue funds, internal service funds, and any other funds that do not fall into one of the three categories listed below.

-Maturity Limitation: The maximum allowable maturity for an individual investment shall be three (3) years, and the weighted average maturity shall be a maximum of one year.
+Maturity Limitation: The maximum allowable maturity for an individual investment shall be three years.